SimonPadbury/baselayer-3/_src/typography.md

 ```
 :root {
-  --t-base: system-ui, sans-serif;
+  --t-sans-serif: ui-sans-serif, system-ui, sans-serif;
+  --t-serif: ui-serif, Georgia, Cambria, "Times New Roman", Times, serif;
+  --t-mono: ui-monospace, Menlo, Consolas, "Courier New", monospace;

-  --t-prose: "Iowan Old Style", "Palatino Linotype", Palatino, Georgia, serif;
+  --t-old-serif: "Iowan Old Style", "Palatino Linotype", Palatino, Georgia, serif;

-  --t-mono: ui-monospace, Menlo, Consolas, monospace;
+  --t-base: var(--t-sans-serif);
+  --t-prose: var(--t-serif);
 }
 ```

+In Baselayer 3 v.1.2.1, the sans-serif and serif native font stacks have been improved and isolated to their own CSS variables.
+These are not accessed directly, but they are loaded into the Baselayer variabes `--t-base` and `--t-prose`.
+(Baselayer’s “Old Style” serif stack is still available as `--t-old-serif`, but it is lo longer deployed in Baselayer.
+If you want to use it, it’s there for you to access) .

+Baselayer uses `var(--t-base)` for the `<body` tag (and therefore, for most things), `var(--t-mono)` for `<code>` and a few other classless HTML tags, and `var(--t-prose)` only in the `t-prose` utility.

 Everything here is an example, a place to start.
 Your own `--base` and `--prose` don’t need to be both sans-serif and serif.
+See [setting font stacks](#setting-font-stacks) for more information.

 The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base` and `--prose` in this main content column.